mahdiit/Gufel.QrRender/Asset/graphics.md

     QrRenderOption GetTemplate(int templateId);
 }
 ```
-and there is `GraphicDataItem` that qr code build with it.
+and there is `GraphicDataItem` that qrcode built with it.
 ```csharp
 public enum QrGraphicType
 {